Skip to main content

 Academic

-A sophisticated analysis of the interplay between hormonal optimization and requires moving beyond simple feedback loops to a systems-biology framework.
+A sophisticated analysis of the interplay between hormonal optimization and stress management requires moving beyond simple feedback loops to a systems-biology framework.
 The concept of allostatic load provides this precise framework.
 Introduced by McEwen and Stellar, allostatic load refers to the cumulative physiological wear and tear that results from chronic adaptation to stressors.

 Allostatic Load and Neuroendocrine Dysregulation